Skip to content

 Quick Start: Author Your First UWS Workflow

 UWS is a workflow overlay.
-OpenAPI owns HTTP methods, paths, schemas, servers, and security.
+Source documents such as OpenAPI, Google Discovery, AWS Smithy, AsyncAPI, GraphQL, OpenRPC, gRPC/protobuf, and OData own HTTP methods, paths, channels, messages, schemas, RPC methods, services, metadata, servers, and security.
 UWS owns operation binding, workflow structure, request values, outputs, triggers, and control flow.

 Start With Three Files

-Keep the API contract, workflow, and runtime configuration separate:
+Keep the source contract, workflow, and runtime configuration separate:

 openapi/